Interested in opening a scholarship fund?

 What should you know about today’s students and higher education?

-• Nationally, up to 70 percent of students can be considered ‘non-traditional’1
+• Nationally, up to 70% of students can be considered ‘non-traditional’1

-• Tuition and fees make up only 39 percent of the cost of attending a public four-year college and 20 percent of a public two-year college 2
+• Tuition and fees make up around 36% of the cost of attending a public four-year college and 22% of a public two-year college 2

-• Fifty-two percent of today’s college students are the first in their families to complete college 4
+• 54% of today’s college students are the first in their families to complete college 4

 “Your generosity has inspired me to help others and give back to the community.
 I hope one day I will be able to help students achieve their goals just as you have helped me."-Abdalla Kamel, Felicia Brewer Opportunity Scholarship Recipient